 Since redemptions might involve exit loads (1% for equity funds if done within a year), we want to use only the exit load free amounts for rebalancing.
-For equity funds it also saves us from paying any taxes on the redeemed amount.
-In order to do this, we modify each redeem transaction to use only the exit load free amount available in that fund.
+Where applicable we will also use only the equity tax free amount for rebalancing.
+In order to do this, we modify each redeem transaction to use only the exit load free amount/tax free amount (for equity funds) available in that fund.

 Subsequently, we also modify the invest transactions so that total amount being redeemed and re-invested remains the same (while also satisfying fund level minimum transaction constraints).

-These modified redeem and re-invest transactions are the Portfolio Rebalance transactions for your goal which will take your goal as close to its recommended allocations as possible without incurring any exit load.
+These modified redeem and re-invest transactions are the Portfolio Rebalance transactions for your goal which will take your goal as close to its recommended allocations as possible without incurring any exit load and with minimum taxes.

 Once you confirm rebalancing in your goal, the redeem transactions will go in progress the next business day.
 The invest transactions will be scheduled via NACH after a gap of 10 business days to ensure that all the money from the redemptions has reached your bank account before we start re-investing.